-Pursuant to House Rule 25, clause 5(d)(2), the Committee on Ethics hereby approves your and your spouse's proposed trip to Italy, scheduled for April 1 to 6, 2024, sponsored by Aspen Institute, Inc., and the Rockefeller Foundation.
+Pursuant to House Rule 25, clause 5(d)(2), the Committee on Ethics hereby approves your and your spouse's proposed trip to Italy, scheduled for March 29 to April 6, 2024, sponsored by Aspen Institute, Inc., and the Rockefeller Foundation.
+We note this trip includes three days at your personal expense.